I was talking with a friend about my respect for minimalist living, and as we chatted, she asked a question that resonated with me:

 Re-wiring your brain to believe this fact is very difficult, however, especially now that online shopping is so darn convenient.
 If you want a mini muffin tin, an individual brownie maker, and a 5-blade herb scissors, you can have it delivered directly to your door at the click of a button.
 You don’t even have to leave the comfort of your own home!

-With constant advertisements on the television, in you email, flooding your Facebook stream, and announced through Spotify and youtube, it is literally impossible to avoid it all.
+With constant advertisements on the television, in your email, flooding your Facebook stream, and announced through Spotify and youtube, it is literally impossible to avoid it all.
 But here’s the good news – it is possible to ignore it.

 If you can see the man behind the curtain, and acknowledge the advertisements without getting sucked in, you’re well on your way to breaking through this excessive consumer-driven lifestyle.

 (Side note – I am not saying consumerism is bad – we all buy things, and that’s fine!
-It’s the excessive, non-stop buying of unnecessary stuff that’s the problem)
+It’s the excessive, non-stop buying of unnecessary stuff that’s the problem.)

 There is another type of consumer as well.
 This is a consumer who gets sucked into the buy-buy-buy mentality for a different reason, and often times this reason it is due to personal struggle in some shape or form.

 Perhaps you’re unhappy in your job, or you’re butting heads with your teenage daughter.
 Maybe you’ve lost a loved one, or you’re struggling to find your purpose.
-Sometimes when we undergo these big challenges, we also experience a feeling of emptiness – an emptiness that we try to fill with cutting edge toys.
+Sometimes when we undergo these big challenges, we also experience a feeling of emptiness – an emptiness that we try to fill with cutting-edge toys.

 Perhaps some of you have experienced that rush of excitement or flash of joy when you when you make a new purchase, and for a moment, that sense of unbalance seems to fade.
 There is a reason people talk about “retail therapy.”
 It’s a real thing.

 So rather than buying new things, take some time to reflect on the real problem.
 As yourself, “What is the true cause of my struggle?
 What has me feeling this way?”
-Once you figure this out, you will be able to fill that hole with the love, self esteem, self care, or family relationships that you really need.
+Once you figure this out, you will be able to fill that hole with the love, self-esteem, self-care, or family relationships that you really need.
 As that hole gets smaller, your need to buy will, too.

 Open up your schedule